INS Visakhapatnam: 2023-24 Anti-piracy patrols

 Visakhapatnam was also moved in a week later and was tasked to patrol the north Arabian Sea.
 On 18 January 2024, Visakhapatnam responded to a distress call from the Marshall Island-flagged MV Genco Picardy following a drone attack by unknown attackers at 11.11 pm on the night of 17 January.
 The Indian naval ship acknowledged the distress call and intercepted the vessel at 12.30 am the next day and provided support.
 Genco Picardy had 22 crew, including 9 Indian sailors.
 Following an EOD inspection by the ship's specialists, the ship was cleared to continue its journey without any casualties incurred aboard.

 Following a distress call from the British owned, Marshall Islands flagged oil tanker MV Marlin Luanda on the night of 26 January 2024, Visakhapatnam sped to the scene to aid the ship in its fire fighting efforts by deploying its NBCD team (Nuclear-Biological-Chemical Defence and Damage control) along with firefighting equipment on board.
 The ship was reportedly attacked by the Houthis at approximately 7:45 pm and it had 22 Indians and one Bangladeshi crew member aboard. (also targeted by a Houthi missile, but shot down), the French frigate Alsace and other Operation Prosperity Guardian coalition ships also responded and rendered assistance.
 No injuries were reported as the fire had broken out In the cargo compartment.
 The vessel sailed to a safe harbour under its own power.
 On 15 August 2024, Shaurya Chakra was awarded to Lieutenant Commander Kapil Yadav, assistant engineer officer (AEO) of the ship by President Droupadi Murmu due to his selfless acts to bring down the fire onboard MV Marlin Luanda.

 In mid-July 2024, Indian Navy's INS Visakhapatnam and INS Aditya conducted an exercise with US Navy's Carrier Strike Group 9 centred on USS Theodore Roosevelt along with Carrier Air Wing 11 and USS Daniel Inouye in the Indian Ocean.

 On 5 and 6 October, Carrier Strike Groups of the Indian Navy and the Italian Navy led by INS Vikramaditya and ITS Cavour and accompanied by INS Visakhapatnam and ITS Alpino participated in a maritime bilateral exercise in the Arabian Sea.
 The exercise included aircraft like MiG-29K, F-35B and AV-8B Harrier II and integral helicopters.
 Operations in the sea phase included intense flight operations with fighter jets and helicopters for combined Large Force Engagements, Air Combat Missions, Helicopter Operations and Search & Rescue missions as well as co-ordinated weapon firings & joint manoeuvres to enhance joint operations, Command & Control capabilities and interoperability.
 The exercise also saw the participation of the Indian Air Force.
 During the Harbour Phase from 1 to 4 October, the exercise saw Subject Matter Expert exchanges and other key interactions as well as a Pre-Sail Planning Conference.

+IFR-2026

+INS Visakapatnam participated at the International Fleet Review 2026 held at Visakapatanam.